EdoStoppa/EdoStoppa/README.md

 ## <p align="center" style="font-weight:bold">👋 <b>Hello World, nice to meet you!</b><p>
-My name is Edoardo, now I'm partecipating in a **Double Degree Master Program in Computer Science** between the University of Illinois at Chicago (UIC) and Politecnico di Milano (PoliMi).
-I'm currently working on my Master's Thesis on `Dementia Detection`, using a mix of `NLP` and `Graph Machine Learning`.
-I'm currently a `Research Assistant` at UIC, working on a project (in collaboration with UC San Diego) related to Dementia Detection using NLP and Deep Learning.
+My name is Edoardo, and I'm participating in a **Double Degree Master's Program in Computer Science** between the University of Illinois at Chicago (UIC) and Politecnico di Milano (PoliMi).
+I defended my first thesis in Chicago at the start of December 2022 (working on `Dementia Detection`, using a mix of `NLP` and `Graph Machine Learning`), and now I'm graduating from Politecnico di Milano with a thesis on high-performance deployment of AI-based biomedical systems.
+I'm currently a `Research Assistant` at Oracle Labs (Zueich), working in the Risk Analytics team.
 <br /><br /><br />

 ## <p align="center" style="font-weight:bold">💼 <b>Technology Stack</b><p>